Hit “like” and spread the

 is pending before the rapture.
 ‘Old pre-tribs’ should embrace this explanation of the rapture

-because the old way never made any sense (see Seals page), which is why they were always
+because the old way never made much sense (see bottom section), which is why they were

 2. Identify the ‘tribulation’ in Revelation

 Everyone agrees that there is a period of ‘tribulation’ but there’s a long-standing disagreement

 about when this period occurs: before the 2nd coming or between the rapture and 2nd coming.

 The solution is found in Revelation.
 Yet, some people have been confused over the following

 verse, concerning the multitude in heaven with palm branches.

 13 Then one of the elders asked me, "These in white robes- who are they, and

 where did they come from?"
 14 I answered, "Sir, you know."
 And he said,

 "These are they who have come out of the great tribulation; they have